Lab-Grown Diamond Cut – Why it matters more than anything else

 Why aren’t all cuts just excellent?

-The “problem” is that not everyone is as educated as you and therefore may have a preference for higher carat weight (vainly) over cut or hold a false belief that a diamond should be flawless.
+The “problem” is that not everyone is as educated as you and, therefore, may have a preference for higher carat weight (vainly) over the diamond cut or hold a false belief that a diamond should be flawless.
 As you can read more about in our buying guide, you would rarely want to pick the highest color and clarity grade.
-Sacrificing carat for a better cut will make the diamond appear larger (and appearance is everything – not size).
+Sacrificing carats for a better cut will make the diamond appear larger (and appearance is everything – not size).